 Progression of Diabetic Macular Edema

 DME can happen at any stage of diabetic retinopathy.
 It’s possible to have mild diabetic retinopathy and severe DME.
 There’s no timeframe for how long it might take for DME to become serious or a scale to measure its progression.
-In general, your doctor will watch out for two things during eye exams: the level of swelling and where it’s located.
+In general, your doctor will watch out for two things during eye exams: the level of swelling and where the swelling is.

-With DME, your vision becomes blurred or wavy near the center of your field of vision.
+With DME, things you see become blurred or wavy near the center of your field of vision.
 Colors could look dull or washed out.
 Some people with the condition don’t have symptoms, but most will have symptoms that span from mild blurriness to distinct vision loss.
 It’s also possible to only have vision problems in one eye.

 Doctors usually link more serious symptoms of DME with swelling of the retina.
 The more swelling you have from leaking fluid and the closer it is to the center of the eye, the more likely you are to have vision problems.